 All transactions with related parties are conducted on normal commercial terms and conditions.
+All related party receivables/payables are unsecured.
 From time to time Liberty Fiduciary Limited may invest in or withdraw from the Fund.

-A management fee is payable to the Investment Manager (Liberty Financial Pty Ltd) for administering and managing the Fund and its investments.
-This is an ongoing fee of 1.375% per annum (inc GST) of the gross asset value of the Fund.
+A management fee is payable to the Investment Manager for administering and managing the Fund and its investments.
+This is an ongoing fee per annum based on the gross asset value of the Fund.
+The management fee paid and payable for the year ended 30 June 2013 was \$170,430 and \$15,547 respectively.